 5. All other medical applicants (i.e. those not in the categories above) will need to evidence competence by providing a Certificate of Readiness to Enter Specialty Training which certifies competence completed from a post of at least 3 months duration (whole time equivalent and continuous period) from January 2017.
 This evidence will need to be complete and certified by the date of submission of application.
 A scanned copy of the certificate must be attached to the Oriel application form.

 Equivalent competence must be certified by a supervising registered consultant/GP with whom the applicant has worked for a minimum of three months (whole time equivalent and continuous period) since January 2017.
 Equivalent competence must be certified against all the competences in the Foundation curriculum.
 Certificates will not be accepted where it is stated that outstanding competences will be achieved before the advertised start date of the post.

-Certificates of Readiness to Enter Specialty Training will be accepted where the assessed post has been wholly undertaken for at least three months (continuous period), whole time equivalent (WTE) since January 2017, even if the form is not the one dated 2020.
-Prior to 2019/2020 recruitment, the Certificate was known as the Alternative Certificate of Foundation Competence.
-These will still be accepted if they cover the time period specified above.
+A Certificate of Readiness to Enter Specialty Training will be accepted where the assessed post has been wholly undertaken for at least three months (continuous period), whole time equivalent (WTE) since January 2017.
+Only the 2020 Certificate of Readiness to Enter Specialty Training will be accepted; forms from previous recruitment years will not be accepted.

 Clinical attachments/unpaid work do not count as experience

 Please ensure the Certificate is uploaded with the application.

 The only exception to the above requirement is if you are a refugee.
 Refugees are advised to contact us for further guidance but should submit a Certificate of Readiness to Enter Specialty Training, if possible.